aws-samples/amazon-ec2-mac-jamf-autoenrollment/README.md

  * It *will not* receive any new profiles scoped to it.
  * It *will* remain in communication with Jamf via the ^jamf binary.
  * It *will not* receive MDM commands from the Jamf server, only policy.
+ * * If MDM commands are required, see [this workflow](https://github.com/aws-samples/amazon-ec2-mac-mdm-enrollment-automation) instead.

 With these limits in mind, considerations around managing EC2 Mac instances may be slightly different than end-user hardware, but pushing policies and packages will function as Jamf normally does.